tihmstar/ps4-kexec702/README.md

 ## Building

-To build a kexec.a archive using the supplied Makefile, just type `make`.
-You can use the Makefile as a template or integrate the source files into your own code, perhaps as a git submodule.
+To build a kexec.bin relocatable binary using the supplied Makefile, just type `make`.
+This will also build a kexec.a archive.
+You can either use the binary directly, or link the archive into your own project.

-The code expects a reasonably sane C environment.
-The Makefile includes a few CFLAGS tricks that you may find useful.
-There is also a sample linker script (`kexec.ld`).

 ## Usage

-The code is designed to be mostly standalone.
-There are two entry points:
+The code is designed to be completely standalone.
+There is a single entry point:

-`kernel_init()` in kernel.h and `sys_kexec()` in kexec.h.
-You should call
-`kernel_init()` after your exploit has cleaned up after itself and is in a clean kernel code context, then inject a system call table entry pointing to `sys_kexec`.
+    int kexec_init(void *early_printf, sys_kexec_t *sys_kexec_ptr);

+Simply call `kexec_init(NULL, NULL)`.
+This will locate all the required kernel symbols and install the sys_kexec system call.
+The syscall is registered as number 153 by default (you can change this in kexec.h).
+The return value is 0 on success, or negative on error.

+You may pass something other than NULL as `early_printf`.
+In that case, that function will be used for debug output during early symbol resolution, before printf is available.

+If you do not want to call the syscall from userspace, you can pass the address of a function pointer as `sys_kexec_ptr`. `kexec_init` will write to it the address of `sys_kexec`, so you can invoke it manually (see kexec.h for its prototype and how the arguments are passed).
+Note that the data buffers still need to be userspace pointers in this case, unless you modify kexec.c to use different copy functions.

+If you are using the standalone kexec.bin blob, then the `kexec_init` function is always located at offset 0, so simply call the base address of the blob.
+Don't forget to pass two NULL arguments (or the appropriate pointers).

-The `sys_kexec` system call takes (userspace) pointers to the kernel and initramfs blobs, their sizes, and a pointer to the (null-terminated) command line string.
+The injected `sys_kexec` system call takes (userspace) pointers to the kernel and initramfs blobs, their sizes, and a pointer to the (null-terminated) command line string.
 From userspace, this looks like this:

     int kexec(void *kernel_image, size_t image_size,